 Run it through a writing analysis.
 Several artificial intelligence apps make it a snap to analyze writing style.
-IBM Watson offers a free tool that analyzes a piece of writing for writing tone.
+For example, IBM Watson offers a free tool that analyzes a piece of writing for writing tone.
 Grammarly also includes tools that provide tailored writing suggestions based on your goals and audience.

 Use analytics and webmaster tools.
 Stay on top of your website traffic.
 Measure how many people visit your website and which pages they read.

 Practice good text formatting

 Huge blocks of text are difficult to read and may cause your audience to become frustrated.
 When the text on a page is broken into manageable pieces, you help your audience stay focused on your message.

 Here are some text formatting tips that will make designing websites easier: